40.049: Overtime for Non-Exempt Employees

 This policy ensures uniformity in awarding of overtime compensation.

 All employees in non-exempt classifications are entitled to overtime compensation.
 The payment of overtime is governed by the Fair Labor Standards Act.
 All overtime must be authorized by the supervisor or department head or chair, in advance of work being performed, except in cases of emergency.
+Bargaining unit employees covered under a collective bargaining agreement should refer to their current contract for specifics of participation.

 Employees in job classifications identified as non-exempt from overtime provisions of the Fair Labor Standards Act are entitled to overtime compensation for all hours in active pay status in excess of forty in any calendar week.
 For purposes of this policy "active pay status" is defined as all hours worked or approved as paid leave.
 Vacation, sick leave, holidays, and compensatory time off are included in the calculation of active pay status hours.
 Hours worked on a holiday are not counted in determining hours on active pay status for overtime purposes since these hours are already compensated at the premium rate of time and one half.
 (See policy 41.125.)